alexojocyber/cybersecurity-portfolio-README.md/README.md

 ---

 #  About This Portfolio
-This GitHub portfolio showcases my hands-on cybersecurity experience, including:
+This portfolio highlights my hands-on cybersecurity projects focused on:

+- Log analysis and authentication forensics
-- Log analysis & brute-force detection
+- SSH brute-force detection
+- SIEM-style investigations
-- Linux security tasks
+- Linux security and system auditing
-- Bash scripting projects
+- Bash scripting for automation
-- Wireshark network traffic investigation
+- Wireshark traffic analysis (DNS, TCP, ARP, TLS, HTTP)
-- SOC-style reporting
+- SOC-style reporting and documentation

-- Authentication forensics
-- Real-world attack simulations
+All projects are based on real-world defensive workflows used by Tier 1 SOC Analysts.

 ---